LOADING ...

 If Denny was not invited.

-He as well as delighted!
+He astonished as as delighted!

 Now one day it did dawn, as Denny home,

-from a fair at Lethangin,
+Back a fair at Lethangin,

-But the of a Hessian, there hangin'!
+But the corpse of a Hessian, hangin'!

 Says Denny, "These rogues got boots, I've no brogues!"